Wizardinfosys/formvalidate/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

-East  to validate my form.
+Easy  to validate my form.

 	(1)required : add "required" class in which field you need required field validation.
  	(2)email : add "email" class in which filed you need email field validation.